Gaussian beams and caustic avoidance in gravitational optics: Gaussian beams

+between the initial and final values of $\mathbf{\Gamma}$ and $\mathbf{Q}$.
 The relations above are known as the \textit{ABCD law} in the Newtonian optics literature.
-Even though those results are a well--known, we provide a detailed proof of their derivation in Appendix~\ref{sec:Evolution of Gamma and Q of a Gaussian beam}, for the completeness of the paper.
-We also would like to highlight that eqs.~(\ref{eq:evol_comp_wavefront_curv}) and (\ref{eq:evol_comp_area}) hold due to the underlying symplectic symmetries of the ray bundle transformation matrix, $\mathbf{T}$.
+Even though those results are a well-known, we provide a detailed proof of their derivation in \ref{sec:Evolution of Gamma and Q of a Gaussian beam}, for the completeness of the paper.
+We also would like to highlight that the relations in (\ref{eq:evol_comp_wavefront_curv}) hold due to the underlying symplectic symmetries of the ray bundle transformation matrix, $\mathbf{T}$.